Planning my retirement income and expenses

 Claiming my state pension

 When you reach state retirement age, you’ll also be entitled to claim your state pension.
-As of 6 April 2020, the full state pension rose to £175.20 a week.
+In April 2021, the full state pension rose to £179.60 a week.
 The amount you’ll receive is affected by your National Insurance contribution record, and this figure is based upon 35 full years of National Insurance contributions.

 The state pension age is often under review by successive governments, which tends to make it a bit of a moving target.
 However, it’s worth knowing that it’s currently set at age 66 as of October 2020.
 The state pension age is scheduled to rise again to 67 between 2026 and 2028, and then go up again to age 68 between 2037 and 2039.

 So it’s definitely something to factor into your calculations, and keep an eye on as you approach your planned retirement age.

 If you haven’t paid enough National Insurance contributions you may have gaps in your record which could mean you won’t get the full standard state pension.
 You can check your record online and if you find you have gaps, you may decide to make voluntary contributions while you’re still working.

 Something else to include in your calculations is the income you may receive from any other pensions you may have.
 Perhaps you have old workplace pensions that you paid into at a previous workplace and then forgot about.
 They all have a value and need adding into your calculations.

 To get a statement from each provider you’ll need your plan details, including the number, the date you started paying into it and your National Insurance number.